 Photo credit: Alison Stewart

-- Western Ringtail possums were once widely spread across the south west from Perth to Albany.
-However, due to extensive land clearing for agriculture and urban development, the western ringtail possum has now declined to less than 10% of its original geographical range.
+- Western Ringtail Possums were once widely spread across the south west from Perth to Albany.
+However, due to extensive land clearing for agriculture and urban development, the ringtail population has now declined to less than 10% of its original geographical range.

-- It is estimated that there are less than 8,000 western ringtail possums remaining in the wild, with a decreasing trend.
+- It is estimated that there are less than 8,000 ringtails remaining in the wild, with a decreasing trend.

 - Busselton and Dunsborough urban areas support one of the last major populations of ringtails.
-Protection of ringtails within the coastal strip from Busselton to Dunsborough is therefore essential for the survival of the species.
+Protection of ringtails within the coastal strip is therefore essential for the survival of the species.

 - Read the Recovery Plan for the Western Ringtail Possum, Procedures to minimise the risk to Western Ringtail Possums during clearing of vegetation and building demolition, FAQ fact sheet on the Western Ringtail Possum.